DeepCAD: A Deep Generative Network for Computer-Aided Design Models: Related work

 \section{Related work}

 \paragraph{Parametric shape inference.} Advance in deep learning has enabled neural network models that analyze geometric data and infer parametric shapes.
-ParSeNet~\cite{parsenet_sharma2020} is an end-to-end deep network that decomposes a 3D point cloud into a stitch of parametric surface patches.
-PIE-NET~\cite{pienet_NEURIPS2020} analyzes 3D point clouds and extracts parametric boundary curves.
-Built on graph neural networks, UV-Net~\cite{uvnet_jayaraman2020} is able to encode a parametric model's boundary curves and surfaces.
-Further, Li et al.~\cite{Sketch2CAD_2020_li} trained a neural network on synthetic data to convert 2D user sketches into CAD operations.
+ParSeNet~\cite{parsenet_sharma2020} decomposes a 3D point cloud into a set of parametric surface patches.
+PIE-NET~\cite{pienet_NEURIPS2020} extracts parametric boundary curves from 3D point clouds.
+UV-Net~\cite{uvnet_jayaraman2020} and BrepNet~\cite{lambourne2021brepnet} focus on encoding a parametric model's boundary curves and surfaces.
+Li et al.~\cite{Sketch2CAD_2020_li} trained a neural network on synthetic data to convert 2D user sketches into CAD operations.
+Recently, Xu et al.~\cite{xu2021inferring} applied neural-guided search to infer CAD modeling sequence from parametric solid shapes.

 \paraspace \paragraph{Generative models of 3D shapes.} Recent years have also witnessed increasing research interests on deep generative models for 3D shapes.
 Most existing methods generate 3D shapes in \emph{discrete} forms, such as voxelized shapes~\cite{3dgan_wu2016,girdhar2016learning,deepmc_liao2018,GRASS_sig17li}, point clouds~\cite{pmlr-v80-achlioptas18a,pointflow_yang2019,foldingnet_yang2018,ShapeGF,mo2019structurenet}, polygon meshes~\cite{altasnet_groueix2018,pixel2mesh_wang2018,polygen_nash20}, and {implicit signed distance fields}~\cite{imnet_chen2019,deepsdf_park2019,occnet_mescheder2019,pqnet_wu2020,bspnet_chen2020}.
 The resulting shapes may still suffer from noise, lack sharp geometric features, and are not directly user editable.